jasongoodwin/topics/README.md

 `PUB topic I'm a message`

 Connections are made and can subscribe to any topic by sending a message:
-`SUB $topic \n`
+`SUB $topic`

-The messages are sent back over the wire are as follows:
+Replies are provided to the socket - because the server has some asynchrony, it sends some information about the reply.
-`UPDATED $topic $message`
+`OK SUB top1`

 # Design
 Each connection feeds messages to a single thread to maintain ordering.
 There is a lock-free core task loop that will read requests and reply with updates to listener tasks.
-This is done in a non-blocking fashion to require a small resource footprint while maintaining asynchrony at the expense of needing the Tokio runtime in the project.
+This is done in a non-blocking fashion to require a small resource footprint while maintaining some asynchrony at the expense of needing the Tokio runtime in the project.
 These trade-offs are well considered and I feel this is a good seed project for most any related use case.
-I could be sharded and scaled to improve resource utilization depending on the use cases.
-It'll be very, very fast tho so only extreme applications would need to consider moving in that direction.
+It could be sharded and scaled to improve resource utilization depending on the use cases.
+It'll be very, very fast tho so only extreme applications would need to. consider moving in that direction.

 At the core, there are three areas of interest: